Haakon, Crown Prince of Norway

 Haakon, Crown Prince of Norway ([ˈhôːkʊn]; Haakon Magnus; born 20 July 1973) is the heir apparent to the Norwegian throne.
 He is the only son of King Harald V and Queen Sonja.

 Haakon represents the fourth generation of the sitting Norwegian royal family of the House of Glücksburg.
 He married Mette-Marit Tjessem Høiby, with whom he has two children, Princess Ingrid Alexandra and Prince Sverre Magnus.

 Haakon has been a member of the Young Global Leaders network, its Foundation, a Goodwill Ambassador for the United Nations, and a philanthropist.
 He is a trained naval officer and, as crown prince, a top military official in the Norwegian Armed Forces.
-He holds a BA in Political Science from the University of California, Berkeley, and an MSc in Development Studies from the London School of Economics.
+He holds a BA in Political Science from the University of California, Berkeley, as well as an MSc in Development Studies from the London School of Economics.

-Family and early life
+Early life and family

 Haakon was born on 20 July 1973 at The National Hospital in St Hanshaugen, Oslo, the only son and younger child of Crown Prince Harald and Crown Princess Sonja.
 His father was the son of the reigning Norwegian monarch, Olav V. At birth he was named Haakon Magnus, and it was stressed in the announcement that he would go by the name Haakon.
 He was baptised in the Church of Norway on 20 September 1973 in the chapel of the Royal Palace.
-He was named in honour of his paternal great-grandfather, Haakon VII, and his maternal uncle Haakon Haraldsen.
-When Haakon was only 17, his grandfather Olav died on 17 January 1991, leading to the ascension of his father as King Harald V and himself as crown prince.
+He was named in honour of his paternal great-grandfather, Haakon VII, his maternal uncle Haakon Haraldsen, and Magnus for the Norwegian saint and martyr.
+When Haakon was 17, his grandfather Olav died on 17 January 1991, leading to the accession of his father as King Harald V and his own advancement to crown prince.

 Haakon has one sibling, Princess Märtha Louise of Norway (born 1971).
 In 1990, the Norwegian constitution was altered, granting absolute primogeniture to the Norwegian throne, meaning that the eldest child, regardless of gender, takes precedence in the line of succession.
 This was not, however, done retroactively (as, for example, Sweden had done in 1980), meaning that Haakon continues to take precedence over his older sister.

+In the Netflix documentary Rebel Royals, his brother-in-law Durek Verrett accused Haakon and his parents of not "knowing what racism was."